microsoft/retina/docs/troubleshooting/capture.md

 ## Capture Pod ImagePullBackOff

-By default, kubectl retina plugin will eventually create Capture Pods from the [MCR](https://mcr.microsoft.com/) image with the same version as the kubectl plugin.
-If the kubectl plugin is built from a local environment, the MCR image cannot be found.
+By default, kubectl retina plugin will eventually create Capture Pods from the [GHCR](https://github.com/microsoft/retina) image with the same version as the kubectl plugin.
+If the kubectl plugin is built from a local environment, the GHCR image cannot be found.
 Check [capture CLI Debug Mode](../captures/cli.md#Debug_mode) for local development and testing.

 ## Windows node allows only one capture job running at one time